 Dogs are generally not allowed in public places, including parks and the Corniche.
 Dogs are allowed on some beaches, provided that they are leashed at all times.

 Pet owners are encouraged to identify their pets through the use of tags, tattoos and microchips.
-The Department of Animal Resources at MME provides free programs to help in finding stray cats that carry identification tags.
+The Department of Animal Resources at MOECC provides free programs to help in finding stray cats that carry identification tags.

 Both the police and Animal Resources are authorized to catch and handle stray dogs.

 Hamad General Hospital carries out dead pet cremations for QR1,000.

 To obtain an import license, visit one of the Department of Animal Resources' veterinary clinics on Al Matar Street in Al Rayyan area or Al Shamal to fill out an import request form and bring the following documents:

 In order to obtain approval, the age of pets must be above four months, and has been given its vaccinations at least 30 days before the date of travel.